 Pedal setup and optimization required

-The Shimano XT platforms include two sets of pins in both the short and long variety, but we’re not crazy with how they’re set up out of the box.
-New pedals come with the short pins installed and it resulted in a not so great first experience with the pedals out of the box.
+The Shimano XT platforms include two sets of pins in both the short and long variety, but we’re not crazy about how they’re set up out of the box.
+New pedals come with the short pins installed.
+This leads to lousy first impressions. and can it result in a not-so-great first experience with the pedals out of the box.
 Unless you’re setting up a high-end beach cruiser that you’re going to ride in flip-flops, the short pin setup kind of, well, sucks.

-Not realizing this, for my first ride I installed the pedals on my bike and headed to our neighborhood bike park to session some jumps.
+Not realizing this, for my first ride, I installed the pedals on my bike then headed to our neighborhood bike park to session some jumps.
 It was sketchy to say the least, as I didn’t have any of the traction I had anticipated having.
-After almost slipping the pedals a few times, I called it and headed home.
+After almost slipping the pedals a few times, I was simply over it and headed home.
 Needless to say, that session wasn’t very fun, and I returned home to pull the pedals from my bike to swap the short pins out for the long pins.

 With 10 pins a side, the long pins provided a ton of grip.
-It was actually more grip than I prefer, and I found I was having difficulty moving my feet around on the pedalsl.
-For someone riding steep terrain looking of maximum traction, or pairing the pedals with less grippy shoes, (say, the old discontinued Teva shoes, or skateshoes) it was fine, or even a great set up.
-With sticky rubber-soled Five Tens though it was too much.
+It was actually more grip than I prefer, and I found I was having difficulty moving my feet around on the pedals.
+For someone riding steep terrain looking for maximum traction, or pairing the pedals with less grippy shoes, (say, the old discontinued Teva shoes, or skateshoes) it was fine, or even a great set up.
+With sticky rubber-soled Five Tens though, it was too much.

-While this may sound like a negative, the ability to fine-tune the grip of the pedals is actually a positive, and what is so great about these pedals.
+While this may sound like a negative, the ability to fine-tune the grip of the pedals is actually a positive and is the highlight of the product.
 That said, you’ll need to invest a small amount of time to dial them in for your preferences.

 No more trying to figure out the ideal shoe /pedal combination